 walls and earthen floors.
 Most distilleries had several of these warehouses right by the distillery buildings.

-That was where the casks of whisky were moved as soon as they were filled and they usually stayed there
+That was where the casks of whisky were moved as soon as they were filled - and they usually remained

-until the contents were bottled.
-The whiskies matured ‘on site’, so if you believe in whisky regions that would
+there until the contents were bottled.
+The whiskies matured ‘on site’, so if you believe in whisky regions that

-be a good thing.
-However, these days most distilleries store their casks ‘off site’ in a few bonded warehouses
+would be good.
+However, nowadays most distilleries store their casks ‘off site’ in a few bonded warehouses

 on central locations.
-These are ‘racked warehouses’ where casks are stored up to 12 rows high.
-That’s only
+Those are ‘racked warehouses’ where casks are stored up to 12 rows high in massive

-possible thanks to the steel racks.
-Wood-supported dunnage warehouses can’t go higher than three rows.
+steel racks.
+Wood-supported dunnage warehouses can’t stack their casks higher than three rows.